Tim Berners-Lee once said: “The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.”

 - Contribute to the Web.

 The guidelines can be broken down into level A, AA and AAA.
 The first level (A) achieves the most basic web accessibility features whereas the top level (AAA) achieves the highest level of accessibility.
+It is important to note that level AAA cannot be achieved in all scenarios.
+Every business will be different and have different accessibility goals, but as a standard rule AA is the level to target with regards to the WCAG guidelines.

 So when you are thinking about how accessible your website is, don’t just consider users who may be blind or unable to navigate a site with a mouse.
 Accessibility considers how your website performs if you had a temporary disability or situational limitation like glare from too much sunlight whilst you are on a train, you have a broken arm, lost your glasses, or have a slow internet connection.